- Blocklist vs. Allowlist

 - Variant IDs

-Blacklist Specific Orders
+Blocklist by Product, Specific Orders

-- Enter “product” in each row
+- Enter “product” in Column A (each row)

-- Add the Associated Product Number, Shopify Order Name (i.e.: “384918519838, 1001”)
+- Add the Shopify Order Name in Column C

-We’ve blacklisted a customer’s email address, but would like them to be able to return on a specific order, do we need to remove their email address from the Blocklist?
+We’ve Blocklisted a customer’s email address, but would like them to be able to return on a specific order, do we need to remove their email address from the Blocklist?
 No. Allowlisting the customer’s order number will trump the Blocklist record and allow the customer to return on their order.

 Should I leave an Allowlist record in place forever?
-While your team has full control over how Whitelists are managed, Loop recommends setting up Whitelists for temporary purposes only.
-Many merchants will Whitelist an Order they are attempting to provide an exception for and submit the return request on behalf of their customer, immediately removing the Whitelisting after the request is submitted.
+While your team has full control over how Allowlists are managed, Loop recommends setting up Allowlists for temporary purposes only.
+Many merchants will Allowlist an Order they are attempting to provide an exception for and submit the return request on behalf of their customer, immediately removing the Allowlist after the request is submitted.